Problematy/goodmap/docs/http-api.rst

 The schema is generated from the code, so it always describes the release you are
-running: every endpoint's parameters, status codes and response shapes. **Use it as the reference.** This page covers the parts a schema cannot state — what the endpoints mean, how filtering behaves, and which parameters depend on your own data.
+running: every endpoint's parameters, status codes and response shapes. **Use it as the reference.** This page covers what a schema cannot state — what the endpoints mean and how they behave.

+**The API surface is the same in every deployment**: same paths, same methods, same response envelopes, same status codes.
+That part is documented here in full.
+The *values* moving through it are not — filters, the fields a point may carry, the issues that can be reported all come from each deployment's own data source.
+Those are documented by your running instance rather than by this page; see `Discovery: what your deployment declares`_.

 Conventions
 -----------